sternd/nitrado-ark-status-bot/README.md

 1. Player counts are not always returned by NitrAPI

 ## Contributing
-Pull requests are welcome to the "develop" branch.
+Pull requests are welcome to the master branch.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)